subuser-security/subuser/docs/permissions-dot-json-file-format.md

    ,"executable"                : "/usr/bin/vim"
   ````

+ **Default**: The program has no executable and cannot be run(but it can be depended upon, as a library).

  * `shared-home`: This field marks whether the program is to share it's home directory with another program installed by subuser.

   Ex: